 Applicant must submit a standard set of QHPs including all four metal tiers and a catastrophic plan in its proposed rating regions.
-The QHPs in the standard set must adhere to the 2019 Standard Benefit Plan Designs and cannot vary by metal tier other than by cost sharing and premium.
-The same provider network must be available for each QHP in the standard set of QHPs.
+The QHPs in the standard set must adhere to the 2019 Standard Benefit Plan Designs.
+The same provider network type (coinsurance or copay) must be used for each QHP in the standard set of QHPs.
 Applicant's proposal must include coverage of its entire licensed geographic service area.
+Applicant may not submit a proposal that includes a tiered hospital, physician, or pharmacy network.
+Applicants must adhere to the Exchange's standard benefit plan designs and the requirements in this section without deviation unless approved by the Exchange.

 Applicant may submit proposals including the Health Savings Account-eligible High Deductible Health Plan (HDHP) standard design.
-Health Savings Account-eligible plans may only be proposed at the bronze level in the individual exchange.
+Health Savings Account-eligible plans may only be proposed at the bronze level in the individual exchange in accordance with the Standard Benefit Plan Designs.
 Additionally, Applicant may submit proposals to offer additional QHPs for consideration.
-The additional QHP offerings proposed must be differentiated by product or network and must include all four metal tiers and a catastrophic plan in order to be considered by the Exchange.
+The additional QHP offerings proposed must be differentiated by product or network.

 The 2014 Payment Parameters rule preamble (78 Fed Reg at 15494) clarifies that an Exchange will be adequately enforcing the requirements of 45 CFR 156.420(b) if a QHP issuer limits the American Indian/Alaska Native (Al/AN) zero cost share plan variation to the lowest level QHP in a set of standard QHPs.
 (A set of standard QHPs refers to a collection of standard QHPs identical except for differences in cost sharing or premium.)
-Accordingly, the Exchange requires QHP issuers to offer the lowest cost Al/AN zero cost share plan variation in the standard set of QHPs.
+Accordingly, the Exchange requires Applicant to offer the lowest cost Al/AN zero cost share plan variation in the standard set of QHPs.
 This requirement applies to both the standard Bronze plan design and the optional Bronze High Deductible Health Plan (HDHP).
-If the Bronze

-HDHP is offered at a lower premium than the QHP Applicant's standard Bronze plan, the zero cost share Al/AN variation of the Bronze HDHP must be offered to consumers instead of the standard Bronze plan variation.
+If the Bronze HDHP is offered at a lower premium than Applicant's standard Bronze plan, the zero cost share Al/AN variation of the Bronze HDHP must be offered to consumers instead of the standard Bronze plan variation.
 The zero cost share Al/AN Bronze HDHP variation Evidence of Coverage document should include language to the effect that this plan variation is not eligible for use in conjunction with a Health Savings Account (HSA) or other tax advantages.
-The QHP issuer may not offer the zero cost share Al/AN variation at the higher metal levels within the set of QHPs.
-However, Issuers offering the additional QHPs, that do not include a Bronze plan, must offer the Al/AN zero cost share plan variation at the lowest cost in that additional set of QHPs.
+The Applicant may not offer the zero cost share Al/AN variation at the higher metal levels within the set of QHPs.
+However, Applicants offering the additional QHPs, that do not include a Bronze plan, must offer the Al/AN zero cost share plan variation at the lowest cost in that additional set of QHPs.
 This requirement does not apply to the limited cost share Al/AN plan variation because the member cost sharing differs depending on the provider sought by the member.
 Limited cost share Al/AN plan variations must be offered for each QHP.